komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 3) Install the [TensorFlow Object Detection API ](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md).
 ## Dataset
-Follow the steps in `\Generate_Annotations` to create your own dataset from gaze and hand annotations. **@komal:** *I don't see the raw gaze files.
-Have we provided a link to those somewhere?
-That link should be visible here and/or in the readme file in \Generate_Annotations.*
+Follow the steps in `\Generate_Annotations` to create your own dataset from gaze and hand annotations.

-**@Dr.Hassan** Added the link to raw gaze files and their corresponding csv.
-Added instructions to visualise gaze annotations in Qupath in /Generate_Annotations readme

 Or simply download our dataset here:

 **- Gaze:** Images used for training and testing of gaze-based object detectors can be downloaded from [here](https://1drv.ms/u/s!As_geBXhgCy1qjOElYHo5oWX_OQ0?e=L38qQ6).
 The labels corresponding to each file in the training and test dataset can be found in "Gaze_Data/labels/train" and "Gaze_Data/labels/test" respectively.